0111001101111010/blog/source/_posts/europeday1.md

 Also there will be probably weird musings and cultural (fo) paus commited consistently.

-I'm considering an easy way to document my trip.
+I'm considering an easy way to document my trip. between taking a picture once per day or writing in my spare time.
+Github Atom Editor Markdown Preview is a godsend and this helps me practice.

 Flight plan